mixelpixel/LambdaSchoolTA/README.md

 ***

 # Lambda School Teaching Assistant: Patrick Kennedy
-<p>A repository for stuff while _Lead_ Teaching Assistant for the cs7 cohort.</p>
+- A repository for stuff while _Lead_ Teaching Assistant for the CS7 cohort.
-<p>I'm not actually serious about students not looking at this stuff.
-OR, am I???????.</p>
+- I'm not actually serious about students not looking at this stuff.
+OR, am I???????.

 - [LS Syllabus: Computer Science](http://ls-training-kit.netlify.com/cs-master)
 - [LS CSA Syllabus on GitHub](https://github.com/LambdaSchool/LambdaCSA-Syllabus)